Dr Alex George: ‘The Pressures of Academia are Probably Higher Than Ever’

 “In my education, I don’t ever remember being taught what mental health was.“

 So having mental health leads in schools, first-aid-trained teachers, ambassadors amongst students; you know, some of the most successful schools have tackled the topic of wellbeing by getting the students trained to be wellbeing leads.
-Again, they understand what [students] are going through and they can be great ambassadors for their own needs.
+Again, they understand what [fellow students] are going through and they can be great ambassadors for their own needs.

-It’s not so much ‘you have to do this’ but what does your population need, what works best for you, and how do we incorporate that?
+It’s not so much, ‘you have to do this’ – but what does your population need, what works best for you, and how do we incorporate that?

 There’s a school in Wales that takes kids down to the beach and they go swimming.
 Clearly you’re not gonna do that here – we’re a long way from the beach – but there are plenty of other things that could be done, looking at ways that actually reflect what the people here actually want.
 I think that is the change; you can’t be too prescriptive about it.

-A: There’s a few things I keep hearing: if you look at the number one cause of anxiety for young people, it’s a joint between climate anxiety and financial instability, financial questions, career questions.
+A: There’s a few things I keep hearing: if you look at the number one cause of anxiety for young people, it’s joint between climate anxiety and financial instability, financial questions, career questions.

 I think we’re in the most uncertain times, in terms of careers, ever.
 In the past, there were worries about careers and jobs as there always have been, but people would go to school and go to university or go straight into a job and they would be in that job for life.
 But now, yes, there’s lots of opportunities – which is amazing – but also there’s a huge amount of uncertainty which comes with that.